MusaSobripin/MusaSobripin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I am currently in the IV period of the University
+- 🌱 I am currently in the IV period of the University...
 - 📫 How to reach me: instagram.com/musa_sobripin/

 <div align="">